What are Your Rights as a Grandparent in New Jersey?

 Contact a Hackensack Grandparent Rights Attorney for Help

 If you are a grandparent seeking visitation or custody of your grandchild in New Jersey, it is normal to have questions and you may feel unsure about how best to proceed.
-Contact The Elfant Rickett Law Firm in Bergen County anytime to find the answers you need.
+Contact Elfant Rickett Law Firm LLC in Bergen County anytime to find the answers you need.
 We can be reached at 201.968.5700 or contact us online to schedule your consultation.
 With offices in Hackensack, we assist clients in Morris County, Essex County, Passaic County, Hudson County, and throughout New Jersey.